byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<sarang>** they want to drum up publicity for a larger upcoming audit
 **\<pebx>** 727 XMR would be a prime number ;)
 **\<rehrar>** alright friends, Imma kick rocks.
 Catch you all later.
-**\<manifest>** there probably isnt a tool for monero where you could monitor and control multiple wallets easily for testing purposes
+**\<manifest>** there probably isnt a tool for byterub where you could monitor and control multiple wallets easily for testing purposes
 **\<fluffypony>** pebx: I was arguing with a BCash shill, and it was at a time when we were more confident about March
 **\<sarang>** We can still present the delay positively
 **\<sarang>** We're trailblazing but doing it correctly